-Most couples spend more on their wedding venue than on any other wedding expense, including the rings.
-So, if you can find a cheap place to hold your ceremony and reception, you'll be well on your way to planning an affordable event.
+Some couples spend more on their wedding venue than on any other wedding expense, including the rings.
+However, if you can find a cheap place to hold your ceremony and reception, you'll be well on your way to planning an affordable event.
 Here are five of the cheapest places you can get married, without resorting to a trip to the courthouse.
 Several of these options are non-traditional, while several cost less than $50.

 01 of 05

 Want an amazing backdrop for your wedding?
 Get married in a National Park and you'll have your choice of mountains, oceans, canyons, and even volcanoes.
 To book a spot, you just need to apply for a Special Use Permit at your chosen park and pay the application fee.
 This can be as little as $50, and rarely exceeds a couple hundred dollars.
 If you plan to hire a professional photographer, you'll probably also need to spring for a Commercial Use Authorizations Permit.
 Just run your plans by the park, and they'll tell you what you need.

 Before you go all-in on this idea, know that National Park weddings come with lots of restrictions.
 There will probably be a cap on the number of guests and vehicles that you can have, and on the sorts of decorations that are permitted.
-Things like throwing rice and securing decorations to structures, are prohibited.
+Some activities, like throwing rice and securing decorations to structures, are prohibited.
 You may not even be able to have chairs in some parks.
-But, not being able to hang a lot of decorations also means that you won't have to buy a lot of decorations, and that can be a big plus.
-If you've always envisioned getting married in a church, many of the National Parks have chapels that you can use.
+On the other hand, not being able to hang a lot of decorations also means that you won't have to buy a lot of decorations, and that can be a big plus.
+If you've always envisioned getting married in a church, many of the National Parks have chapels you can use.

 02 of 05